preesm/preesm.github.io/_docs/02-buildpreesm.md

 To receive the build status notifications, you have to sign in on travis-ci.org with your github account and make sure your local git config mail address matches one of the github verified mail address:

-1. Check your local git config mail address, and change it to a valid one if it is not already the case
+1. Check your local git config mail address, and change it to a valid one if it is not already the case: ```git config --global --edit```
-    'git config --global --edit'
 2. Sign in on GitHub, got to Settings / Emails, and check that the mail address is present.
 If not, add it to the list and make sure that it is verified before going further.
 3. Got to [https://travis-ci.org/](https://travis-ci.org/) and Sign In with your GitHub account.
 This will allow Travis-CI to read the permissions on the repositories to make sure you have push access and also check that your mail address is verified.